klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 - `trig`: string, plain text by default.
 The only entry that must be given.
 - `name`: string, can be used by eg. `nvim-compe` to identify the snippet.
-- `dscr`: string, textual description of the snippet, \n-separated or table for multiple lines.
+- `dscr`: string, description of the snippet, \n-separated or table for multiple lines.
 - `wordTrig`: boolean, if true, the snippet is only expanded if the word (`[%w_]+`) before the cursor matches the trigger entirely.
               True by default.
 - `regTrig`: boolean, whether the trigger should be interpreted as a lua pattern.
 False by default.
+- `docstring`: string, textual representation of the snippet, specified like `dscr`.
+Overrides docstrings loaded from json.
+- `docTrig`: string, for snippets triggered using a lua pattern: define the trigger that is used during docstring-generation.

 `s` can also be a single string, in which case it is used instead of `trig`, all other values being defaulted: